How Super Cup is turning out to be a 'Super Flop'! | Goal.com

 If the haphazard nature in which the Super Cup was organised last season could be attributed to teething troubles, this season has shown nothing has changed.

 First of all, the organisers took so long to come up with a schedule that by the time they proceeded to book the stadium, Minerva Punjab had already done so for their AFC Cup matches.
-In fact, IMG-Reliance and AIFF had to literally beg Minerva Punjab to release the stadium for the Super Cup.
+In fact, IMG-Reliance and AIFF had to literally beg Minerva Punjab to release the stadium for the Super Cup by agreeing to play their first AFC Cup game away from home!

 Following a lack of clarity on the impending merger between I-League and ISL, all I-League clubs barring Real Kashmir FC and Indian Arrows decided to pull out of the qualifiers for the Super Cup before it started on Friday.